podoglyph/tessel_api/README.md

 # tessel_api

 A continuation of learning NodeJS and React with a Tessel 2 board.
 This app is a simple API to access on-board leds, a stream from a usb camera, and any additional sensors connected to the device.
 Once deployed, the Tessel 2 will connect wirelessly to a LAN and may run on battery power.
 A simple admin panel shows real-time data from sensors and a live video stream.
-An instance of MongoDB will record connected devices and their various states.
+An instance of MongoDB will record the state of connected assets.

 Below are two live examples where the Tessel 2 is deployed on battery power and sending a live video stream and temperature data from a basic temperature sensor over a wireless LAN.